Human Trafficking in [UK] [other countries]

 Criminal gangs are targeting vulnerable ports, such as Poole, to traffic children they can exploit for labour and illegal activity into the UK.
 Children's rights organisation Ecpat (End Child Prostitution and Trafficking) says trafficking into the country is on the increase.
 And ports like Poole have become soft targets due to their relative isolation and perceived lack of awareness of the problem.

-Children trafficked into Britain to work as sex slaves or in other types of forced labour should be allowed to stay in the country to recover from their ordeals, a report says.
+Children trafficked into Britain to work as sex slaves or in other types of forced labour should be allowed to stay in the country to recover from their ordeals, a report has said.

 Children trafficked from Asia to UK to work in cannabis factories